 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to perform manual backups, then get professional WordPress support, or use a WordPress backup plugin.
+If you don’t want to perform your own site backups, then consider getting assistance from a WordPress professional, or use WordPress backup plugins.

-- You can learn more about a great WordPress backup plugin that we recommend using to completely automate your WordPress file and database backups here: Back Up, Copy & Protect Your WordPress Sites With Backup Creator Plugin For WordPress
+- You can read about a WordPress backup plugin that can automate your site backups here: Backup, Copy And Keep Your WordPress Site Protected With Backup Creator Plugin For WP

 - For professional WordPress help and technical support, see our WordPress Services Directory